-While installing Firefox, it creates a default profile folder in your local drive that saves info like bookmarks, passwords, user preferences and some other settings.
+While installing Firefox, it creates a default profile folder in your local drive that saves info like bookmarks, passwords, user preferences, and some other settings.
 You can have multiple Firefox profiles, each containing a separate set of user information.
-Let's say there are two users who are using same computer, and both wants their own Firefox settings then both users can create & access their own Firefox profile whenever they open Firefox browser.
+Let's say there are two users who are using the same computer, and both want their own Firefox settings then both users can create & access their own Firefox profile whenever they open the Firefox browser.

-When Firefox is launched with Selenium WebDriver, certain plug-ins, extensions, bookmarks etc. are not available.
+When Firefox is launched with Selenium WebDriver, certain plug-ins, extensions, bookmarks, etc. are not available.
 It opens a blank Firefox browser.
-Sometimes we need these plug-ins, extensions etc. while executing selenium test case.
+Sometimes we need these plug-ins, extensions, etc. while executing the selenium test case.

-To enable the usage of these different bookmarks, have separate extensions, plug-ins etc. Firefox's profiles system comes handy.
+To enable the usage of these different bookmarks, have separate extensions, plug-ins, etc. Firefox's profiles system comes in handy.
 Multiple profiles can be created on a system, each profile having its own bookmarks, settings, add-ons, browser history, cookies, and other data.

-What is the need of creating custom Firefox profile?
+What is the need of creating a custom Firefox profile?

-- Many times, we require some special settings in Firefox profile just to make test execution more reliable.
-The most common example is a SSL certificate settings or browser plug-ins that handles self-signed certificates.
-For these kinds of requirements during test execution, we need to create custom profile that can easily handle this requirement & make test execution more reliable.
+- Many times, we require some special settings in the Firefox profile just to make test execution more reliable.
+The most common example is an SSL certificate settings or browser plug-ins that handle self-signed certificates.
+For these kinds of requirements during test execution, we need to create a custom profile that can easily handle this requirement & make test execution more reliable.

 - Every time if you use different profiles, the SSL certificates you accepted or the plug-ins you installed would be different and that would make the tests behave differently on the machines.

-- Always make sure that the profile you have created must be of very lightweight that only includes those plug-ins, extensions, settings which are required in test execution.
+- Always make sure that the profile you have created must be very lightweight that only includes those plug-ins, extensions, and settings that are required in test execution.
 Whenever selenium starts, a new session is created for Firefox instance that copies the entire profile in some temporary directory and if the profile is big, it makes it slow & unreliable.